 - You must live in an NLC state and declare this state as your primary state of residency.

-- You are required to be an actively licensed registered nurse (RN) or an actively licensed professional nurse (LPN) or an actively licensed vocational nurse (LVN).
+- You are required to be an actively licensed registered nurse (RN).

 - You must meet the requirements specific to your home state.
-However, when practicing nursing, you must also meet the requirements and hold yourself to the standards of the NLC state where the practice is located.
+However, when practicing as a nurse, you must also meet the requirements and hold yourself to the standards of the NLC state where the practice is located.

 The Future of the Nurse Licensure Compact

-According to the website for the National Council of State Boards of Nursing, the multi-state licensure will expand to Advanced Practice Registered Nurses that are certified in participating states.
-The APRN Compact, which was approved in 2015 will allow APRN nurses to also hold a multi-state license that will allow them to practice in Compact states.
-However, this program will not begin until a total of ten states have enacted the legislation allowing this certification program.
-So far, only three states have implemented the legislation: Wyoming, North Dakota, and Idaho.
-When seven more states have passed the necessary legislation set up by the APRN Compact, the Compact may take full effect.
+According to the website for the National Council of State Boards of Nursing, the multi-state licensure will expand to Advanced Practice Nurses (APNs) that are certified in participating states.
+The APRN Compact, which was adopted in August 2020 will allow APRN nurses to also hold a multi-state license that will allow them to practice in Compact states.
+However, this program will not begin until a total of 7 states have enacted the legislation allowing this certification program.
+So far, only three states have implemented the legislation: Delaware, North Dakota, and Utah.

 The NLC has genuinely made it easier for nurses to obtain a multi-state license that they can use in multiple states, and the trend is growing that this multi-state license could be used in more states.
-Being able to have the freedom to practice nursing wherever you go is a privilege that you may need at some point in your life.
+Being able to have the freedom to practice nursing wherever you move is a privilege that you may need at some point in your life.
+It has also been helpful during the current nursing shortage as more healthcare facilities fill vacancies via travel agencies.
 It may be wise to look at multi-state licensure and to see if your current state is participating in the NLC program.
 If it is, you may have more of the world – or at least the country – at your fingertips!